 Rossini, A. J., Heiberger, R. M., Hornik, K., Maechler, M., Sparapani, R. A. and Eglen, S. J.

-- polymode source code and installation tips online [Web]
+- polymode source code and installation tips on GitHub [Web]